Sign-on letter: Make Big Tobacco Pay!

 From: [Your Name]

-We, the undersigned, are writing to urge you to take bold action, at the upcoming meetings of the global tobacco treaty, to hold national and transnational tobacco corporations (the "tobacco industry") liable for their abuses.
+We, the undersigned, are writing to urge you to take bold action to hold national and transnational tobacco corporations -- including their front groups (the "tobacco industry") liable for their abuses.
 This is a duty of governments under Article 19 of the WHO Framework Convention on Tobacco Control (WHO FCTC), and an essential step toward curbing the global epidemic of tobacco-related illness and saving millions of lives.

 We represent a broad range of expertise on liability, reparations, and the past and ongoing damages caused by the tobacco industry.
 We are gravely concerned about the health and economic impacts of this deadly industry and its ongoing deception.
 And we believe the time is ripe to hold this industry liable around the world.